MelonSmasher/piProbe/README.md

   * Re-insert the SD card after the image has been flashed and open `config.txt` (located on resin-boot) with a text editor.
     * Add the following line to the file `dtoverlay=w1-gpio`
       * Then save the file and eject the card.
+* Power on the pi with your SD card in the Pi.
+* Clone this repo to your workstation.
+* From within the local repo directory run: `balena push <app-name>` the app name is the name of the application from the first step.
 * Fill out the following service variables within your application.
   * piProbe - INFLUXDB_HOST - the ip/hostname of your influxdb server.
   * piProbe - INFLUXDB_PORT - the port influx db is listening on.